-Samsung’s ultrawide CF791 is a quantum leap forward in monitor tech
+The Samsung CF791 is still the best ultrawide monitor you can buy

-When you’re seated in front of a curved ultrawide monitor, walking the neon-bathed streets of a futuristic Prague while rain pours in thick, heavy sheets, it’s easy to lose yourself.
-With a big enough monitor, with a deep enough curve, the display commandeers your entire field of view.
+When you’re seated in front of a curved ultrawide monitor, games like Deus Ex: Mankind Divided just commandeer your entire field of view, pulling you into another world.
+Walking the neon-bathed streets of a futuristic Prague while rain pours in thick, heavy sheets, it’s easy to lose yourself.

 The Samsung CF791 is one such monitor.
 It’s a 34-inch, ultrawide monitor with a curve deep enough to wrap around your entire field of vision.
-Those specifications on their own would be impressive, but the CF791 has another trick up its sleeve: quantum dots.
+Those specifications on their own would be impressive, but the CF791 has another trick up its sleeve: Quantum dots.

-More: Rise of HDR and 4K on display in the top 5 monitors at CES 2017

 Yep, this monitor is filled to the brim with those nanocrystal semiconductors that bend light to their will and deliver unparalleled color depth, contrast ratios, and all sorts of other stimuli for your retinas.
-Quantum dots are supposed to deliver sharp, accurate colors at a much lower price than their OLED competitors, but the Samsung CF791 retails for $1,000.
-It’s not the most expensive ultrawide, but it’s far from the cheapest.
+Quantum dots are supposed to deliver sharp, accurate colors at a much lower price than their OLED competitors, and the Samsung CF791 retails for $750.
+Its original retail price was $1,000 but it’s come down a significant amount since its initial release.

 Is the Samsung CF791 worth the price of entry?
 Let’s find out.